ineffably/vibe-space-shooter/memory-bank/activeContext.md

 ## Learnings and Insights

+- Sound systems in web games require robust implementation:
+  - HTML5 Audio API has limitations with multiple sound instances and mobile browser support
+  - Howler.js provides a more reliable solution for game audio needs
+  - Individual volume control for different sound types creates better audio balance
+  - Sound loading requires error handling for missing assets
+  - Each sound effect needs its own specific volume adjustment for proper balance
+  - Global mute and volume controls are essential for user experience
+- PIXI.js time scale and deltaTime require careful handling:
+  - In PIXI.js, deltaTime from the ticker is typically scaled to be ~1 per frame at 60fps
+  - This means deltaTime accumulation counts frames rather than actual seconds
+  - For a 2-second timer, you need to count to ~120 frames at 60fps
+  - Always explicitly comment time values with both frame count and time: `120 // 2 seconds at 60fps`
+  - Be consistent with time units across all state and timer logic
+  - When experiencing timing issues, verify whether frame-based or second-based counting is being used
 - The player respawn sequence requires special handling in these key areas:
   - Entity update functions need to work properly even when the entity is "inactive"
   - Using state machines for managing entity lifecycle states is effective